UCL/tus-rec-challenge_code/README.md

 ## Code

 This repo contains the example code for the Challenge task.
+The baseline code is comming soon.
+Alternatively, you could also refer to this [repo](https://github.com/ucl-candi/freehand/tree/main) for a preliminary baseline code.

 * `data_process.py`: an example code for processing data and scan plotting.